 Surgeries which involve incisions will often result in visible scars.
 However, the best cosmetic surgeons will take care to ensure that you will not have visible scars following your blepharoplasty.
 The most experienced surgeons will know the right techniques to follow to ensure you have the most aesthetically pleasing results possible.
 Incisions should be made along the natural crease lines of the eyelids.

 While you may be able to notice the incision line directly after the procedure, this will quickly fade and become less visible.

 Before going ahead with surgery, make sure you have researched your surgeon and the clinic you are attending.
 You may wish to ask for before and after photographs of blepharoplasty procedures your surgeon has performed.
 This will give you a good idea of what they are capable of, whether they leave noticeable scars and what results they will be able to achieve with you.
 If you go to a surgeon who is not experienced or qualified, you may find you end up with noticeable scarring or less than satisfactory results.

 The recovery period is often one of the things that makes people reconsider having plastic surgery.
 You imagine lots of bruising and swelling, feeling lots of pain and having to take lots of time off work.
 It doesn’t sound appealing at all.
 Do not worry – recovery from blepharoplasty is not as daunting as you might imagine.

 While it is normal to experience some bruising and swelling, this will only last a few days.
 You may wish to apply ice packs to your eyes to help reduce any symptoms.
 You will need to try and avoid excess sun exposure during the recovery period.

-Are you interested in a blepharoplasty?
+Are you interested in a blepharoplasty in London?
 This is a procedure Centre for Surgery currently offers.
 Contact us today to find out more information or to book a consultation.